pran13-git/Boolean-Expression-Minimiser/README.md

 ## Boolean Expression Minimizer using Quine-McCluskey Method
-Introduction
+# Introduction
-The Boolean Expression Minimizer project is a Java application that implements the Quine-McCluskey method to simplify and minimize Boolean expressions.
+The Boolean Expression Minimizer is a Java application that automates the Quine-McCluskey method to simplify and minimize Boolean expressions.
 This method is a widely used technique in digital logic design and optimization.
-The project aims to provide a user-friendly interface for inputting Boolean expressions and obtaining their simplified forms using the Quine-McCluskey algorithm.
+This mini-project aims to provide an easy way for inputting Boolean expressions and obtaining their simplified forms using the Quine-McCluskey algorithm.

 Features
 Input: Users can input Boolean expressions using standard logical operators (AND, OR, NOT) and variables.